 Based upon a screenplay Shakespeare wrote pretty early in his career, the story revolves around the downfall of a vicious Roman General.
 He returns to Rome after winning a war, only to turn his own city into a battleground.

 It's said that the original screenplay is filled with potholes.
 Despite all its downsides, the adaption is pretty good.
 Why?
 For starters, the script has been slightly changed.
 They’ve done a commendable job with bringing the best parts of the story into the light.
 It starts off slow but gets going in the latter half.
 Be patient and enjoy the ride.

 When a slave turned gladiator’s true love is betrothed to a Roman senator against her will, he turns the whole game upside down in a race against time to save her.

 The plot is far from original.
 We’ve all watched too many movies with evil Romans versus poor gladiators.
 The way everything pans out here, however, will keep you hooked till the end.
-If you’re a fan of costumes, sceneries, and huge sets, you’ll to love what Pompeii has to offer.
+If you’re a fan of costumes, sceneries, and huge sets, you’ll to love whathas to offer.
+Pompeii

 I get why this movie has gotten a mediocre user rating on IMDB and Metacritic.
 Apparently, the historical inaccuracy didn't go down well with history buffs.